Doubtfull/Bloom/README.md

 # BLOOM

 This is my first time creating a keyboard.
 BLOOM is an 80% mechanical keyboard.
-It also has a gradient keycap colours.
+It also has a gradient keycap colours (You'll see that when it's fully built.)

 ## BOM
 - 87x Cherry MX Switches